- John Appleby made bold predictions on HANA.

 SAP thinks so little of its customers that it is hiding its benchmarks from them, unable to prove HANA is superior to any of the competing databases.
 This is a bit like a gunfighter claiming to be the fastest gun in the West, who refuses to leave his room for the next three weeks.

 “To help the market easily and quickly make these judgments, SAP offers standard application benchmarks.
 When used consistently, these benchmarks provide impartial, measurement-based ratings of standard SAP applications in different configurations with regard to operating system, database, or hardware, for example.
 Decision makers trust these benchmarks to provide unbiased information about product performance.”

-Its impossible to read this, having analyzed the rest of the material thus far and not be amused.
-How exactly is SAP impartial with benchmarking if they financial benefit from rigging the benchmark against all other database vendors?
+It is impossible to read this, having analyzed the rest of the material thus far, and not be amused.
+How exactly is SAP impartial with benchmarking if they benefit from rigging the benchmark against all other database vendors?

 If decision makers trust these benchmarks to “provide unbiased information,” those decision makers are fools.

 “The BW-EML benchmark isn’t perfect.
 It doesn’t have enough a result submissions, especially at scale (I hope the incredible Lenovo result will cause other vendors to submit).
 It’s also really quite hard to run and requires both benchmarking and SAP BW expertise.